 What is ESTA?

-U.S. authorities have developed a new electronic travel authorization program that has been in effect since the 12th of January 2009.
-Since then, all citizens of Visa Waiver countries who want to travel to the U.S. under the Visa Waiver Program need an approved ESTA prior to boarding a plane or ship to the U.S. In practice, this means all VWP travelers (including babies and children) have to fill out an application with personal and other data online.
-Quite frequently, it can be difficult to determine whether you can travel under the VWP or will have to apply for a visa.
-Each individual situation with all its determining factors (like travel frequency, length of the stay and purpose of the stay) has to be considered separately to determine what exactly is best for the individual traveler.
+On January 12th, 2009, U.S. authorities introduced a new electronic travel authorization program called the Visa Waiver Program.
+Since then, citizens of participating Visa Waiver countries traveling to the USA can apply for a visa-free travel authorization (ESTA) under the Visa Waiver Program prior to boarding a plane or ship to the U.S. In practice, this means all VWP travelers (including babies and children) are required to fill out an online application form and give personal data.
+Frequently, applicants have difficulties determining whether they can travel under the VWP or if they must apply for a visa.
+Due to varying factors (e.g. travel frequency or length and purpose of the stay), each individual case must be reviewed separately to determine what the best options are for each traveler.
 Of course, we will be happy to advise you.

-To a very limited extent the VWP can also be used for business travel ("Business Visa Waiver"), e.g. fairs, meetings, conferences etc. All business travel beyond that, such as maintenance, installation, consulting, setting up a US company, or starting employment, is no longer covered by the program, even if the stay does not exceed 90 days.
-In those cases it is advisable to apply for a B-1/B-2 Visa.
+To a very limited extent the VWP can also be used for business travel ("Business Visa Waiver"), e.g. fairs, meetings, conferences etc. All business travel beyond that, such as maintenance, installation, consulting, setting up a U.S. company, or gaining employment, is no longer covered by the program, even if the stay does not exceed 90 days.
+In those cases, it is advisable to apply for a B-1/B-2 Visa.

-Citizens of the following countries can (under certain conditions) travel to the U.S. without having to apply for a visa:
+Citizens of the following countries can travel visa-free to the USA under the Visa Waiver Program:

 |Czech Republic||Liechtenstein||South Korea|